rstudio/docker-r-session-complete/README.md

 ## Release Process for Docker Images

-All changes should be made in a PR and merged when the build passes.

 When builds on master are passing and you are ready to release a new version of the image on Docker Hub, you can tag a release on master using the following
 steps: